nahor-kihtrak/ISA-Integrated-AES-Custom-RISC-V-Cryptographic-Extension/README.md

 📌 Project Overview

 This project implements AES-128 encryption integrated directly into a RISC-V Instruction Set Architecture (ISA) using custom cryptographic instructions.
-Instead of executing AES purely in software, cryptographic operations are accelerated at the instruction level, improving performance and architectural efficiency.
+By embedding AES operations at the instruction level, the design enables cryptographic acceleration compared to software-only implementations.

-The design is written using Verilog and SystemVerilog, simulated with Icarus Verilog, verified using GTKWave, and prepared for synthesis using Xilinx Vivado.
+The project is developed using Verilog and SystemVerilog, simulated with Icarus Verilog, verified using GTKWave, and prepared for synthesis using Xilinx Vivado.

-🎯 Objectives

-Integrate custom AES instructions into a RISC-V CPU

-Implement hardware-accelerated AES-128 encryption

-Verify correctness using register dump output

-Validate functionality using waveform analysis

 🛠️ Tools & Technologies